StelTheo73/thesis-docs/chapter-3/3-gamification.md

 The use of leaderboards is a great way to motivate learners, by providing them with constant feedback of where they rank in comparison to other group members.
 There are two types of leaderboards, absolute and relative.

 #### Absolute {.unnumbered}
-https://scholar.google.com/scholar_lookup?hl=en&volume=63&publication_year=2013&pages=380-92&journal=Computers+%26+Education&author=A.+Dom%C3%ADnguez&author=J.+Saenz-De-Navarrete&author=L.+De-Marcos&author=L.+Fern%C3%A1ndez-Sanz&author=C.+Pag%C3%A9s&author=J.+Mart%C3%ADnez-Herr%C3%A1iz&title=Gamifying+Learning+Experiences%3A+Practical+Implications+and+Outcomes **Dominguez et al. 2013**<br>

 Absolute leaderboards rank all learners by some global measures, such as collected points.
-When this type of ranking is used, consideration must be given to the feeling of disappointment or discrimination that may be created against those in the bottom positions **Dominguez et al. 2013**.
+When this type of ranking is used, consideration must be given to the feeling of disappointment or discrimination that may be created against those in the bottom positions [@dominguez_2013].

 #### Relative {.unnumbered}
 Relative leaderboards rank and group learners according to relative criteria.
 A common example is a view in which learners see only those students who are directly above or below them, solving the disappointment and discrimination issues.

 ## Gamification Strategies
-There are three types of gamification strategies, Online Strategies, Classroom Strategies and Out-of-class Strategies **link to University of Waterloo**
+There are three types of gamification strategies: Online Strategies, Classroom Strategies and Out-of-class Strategies [@uwaterloo_gamification].

 ### Online Strategies